East African urban music: Recent Developments and Advances

 The East African Urban music has recently exploded and advanced within and without the East Africa Community towards the larger African Great Lakes and in notable East African diaspora inclusive of the US and Britain.
 Music artistes of this genre have been observed to develop in terms of content quality and product outreach.
-Some of the current most celebrated artistes include Tanzania's: Diamond Platnumz, Alikiba, Harmonize, Darasa, Aslay among others; Kenya's: Nameless, Major Kansoul; Sauti Sol; Frasha, Nadia Mukami, King Kaka among others and Uganda's Chamelion among others.
+Some of the current most celebrated artistes include Tanzania's: Diamond Platnumz, Alikiba, Harmonize, Darasa, Aslay among others; Kenya's: Nameless, Major Kansoul; Sauti Sol; Frasha, Nadia Mukami, King Kaka among others and Uganda's Jose Chameleone among others.

 With the integration of the East Africa Community, talent pool and exchange of ideas plus cooperation between artiste and music industry players of the EAC countries has improved the music scene in East Africa.
 However, Kenya and Tanzania have tensions and mistrust towards each other such that, both countries from time to time can shutdown and later reopen the border and thus this impedes the development of the East African Urban Music.